-A BSc student graduating without a minor can use the 18 credits for free electives.
+There is no requirement to complete a minor.
+A BSc student who does not declare a minor can use the 18 credits for free electives.

 Internship (or substitute)

 All students are required to complete an internship or take an approved substitute course.